yonilev2003/Predicting-loan-approval-rates/README.md

 ## About The Project

-In my project, I delve into the world of finance to tackle one of the most pressing questions for many: "Will my loan get approved?"
+In my project, I tackled one of the most pressing questions for many: "Will my loan get approved?"
 Using a dataset of 4,269 loan applicants and after a thorough EDA, I created four machine learning models to predict loan approval chances with an outstanding accuracy.

 ### Key Features